bhuvneshdev/NlpMovieDb/README.md

 # NlpMovieDb

 ## Synopsis
-The project is semantic search engine on movie database using various techniques of natural language processing and Information retrieval.
+The project is semantic search engine on movie database using Natural Language Processing and Information retrieval techniques
-The search engine returns a list of movies with their scores, to the user provided search query.
+The user provides a search query to the search engine and it returns a movie list with scores.
-Here are the points how it is different from conventional search engines.
+Here is how it is different from conventional search engines.
 1. It is based on semantic search and not keywords based approach which is how popular search engines implementation in IMDB, rotten tomatoes works.
 2. Information of the complete plot is parsed to form a graph model, representing the series of events, characters and their properties.